 Left to Tell: Discovering God Amidst the Rwandan Holocaust

 Another one of the great books about Africa is Left to Tell.
 I am not religious, but that should stand as a testament to how incredible Immaculée Ilibagiza’s story is.
 Her autobiography recounts her horrors as her home country of Rwanda is torn apart in 1994.
 The genocide that ensues consumes her family, friends, and those around her.
 Her strength and faith are awe-inspiring.
 She most certainly was left with a story to tell, and one that should be read.
-You can find a copy here.

 Did I leave a book about Africa out?

 Is there a book you read about Africa or by an African author you feel should be on this list?
 Drop me a message; I’ll give it a read and perhaps add it to the list.
 Or maybe you’re looking for something different?
 Check out our post on our the best travel movies.